-Wen-Ying Tsai’s cybernetic sculpture is on show at the New Tate Modern, June 2016 – February 2017.
-The “Umbrella” work is being featured in the Tanks gallery of the Switch House.
-It is in a unique space to experience the subtleties of Tsai’s interactive installations.
+Wen-Ying Tsai’s cybernetic sculpture was exhibited at the New Tate Modern, June 2016 – February 2017.
+The Umbrella work was featured in the Tanks gallery of the Switch House–a unique space to experience the subtleties of Tsai’s interactive installations.